lino-framework/book/docs/specs/sheets.rst

 .. currentmodule:: lino_xl.lib.sheets

-The :mod:`lino_xl.lib.sheets` plugin adds two important parts of the annual financial reports: the *Balance sheet* and the *Income statement*.
+The :mod:`lino_xl.lib.sheets` plugin adds an annual financial report: three types of account balances (general, partner and analytical) as well as the *Balance sheet* and the *Income statement*.

 You should have read :doc:`ledger` before reading this document.